dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

 ## ➕ Populating the database

-Docker's database container images provide the ability to load "seed" files into the container, making it easy to create tables and provide data at startup.
+Docker's database container images provide the ability to load "seed" files into the container during first launch, making it easy to create tables and provide data at startup.

-In the following steps, you are going to create the schema files and then update the database to run them at startup.
+In the following steps, you are going to create the schema files and provide them to the database container using a feature called [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/).

 1. In the project, create a folder named `db`.
 You can either do so using the IDE directly or by running the following command: